Skip to navigation Skip to content

 Gillian has two school age children attending ABC FDC.
 One child is aged 11 and attends primary school, whilst the second child is 15 and attends secondary school (no exceptional circumstances exist).

-Gillian is only eligible to receive CCB for the youngest child and NOT for the eldest child who is over 14 years of age and attending secondary school.
+Gillian is only eligible to receive CCB for the youngest child and not for the eldest child who is over 14 years of age and attending secondary school.

 CCB for the oldest child should remain current provided all other eligibility criteria under the Family Assistance legislation is met.
 To ensure the FDC service/educator is complying with this regulation they are not to submit attendance for any care provided to Gillian’s oldest child.
 If the Service Officer has identified that attendance is being submitted for this child a tip off should be recorded.